 - P40 Pro & Pro+: 90Hz / P40: 60Hz

-As we said, the P40 is the smaller handset, on account of its 6.1-inch screen (and slightly less capacious battery as a result - more info later on that).
-This display is also flat, not curved, with slightly larger bezels than its bigger brother models.
+As we said, the P40 is the smaller handset, on account of its 6.1-inch screen.
+This display is also flat, not curved, with slightly larger bezels than its bigger models.

-The P40 Pro and Pro+ have a larger 6.58-inch screen, so aren't as ultra-massive as some of the incoming handsets, such as the Samsung Galaxy S20 Ultra.
-We think that's a sensible decision, to make for ease of pocketing and using with one hand.
+The P40 Pro and Pro+ have a 6.58-inch screen, so aren't as ultra-massive as some current handsets, such as the Samsung Galaxy S21 Ultra.
+We think that's a sensible decision, to make for greater ease of use with one hand.

 Whichever of the Pro and Pro+ models you choose you'll be getting a so-called 'Overflow Display'.
 That's Huawei's way of saying Waterfall Display, really, meaning the edges spill over, much like a waterfall, so the edge bezel is barely visible.
 This applies to all edges - both sides and the top and the bottom - for a real screen-dominant design.

-There's no notch this time around as a result, instead a dual punch-hole is present on all three handsets.
+There's no notch as a result, instead a dual punch-hole is present on all three handsets.
 More info about the (extensive!) cameras is further down the page.

 While the P40 offers a standard 60Hz display, the Pro and Pro+ offer a 90Hz refresh rate - which is 50 per cent greater than the typical 60Hz panels.
-That's all well and good, but with OnePlus running 120Hz panels (also, hi Oppo Find X2 Pro) and others offering 144Hz panels in gaming phones, you might wonder why Huawei hasn't reached to the stars here.
+That's all well and good, but with OnePlus running 120Hz panels and others offering up to 165Hz panels in gaming phones (the Red Magic 6 the first example of that), you might wonder why Huawei hasn't reached to the stars here.
 The answer, we suspect, is cost, battery performance, and, frankly, that this extra rate won't make a huge difference in the way most people see apps and content perform anyway.

 - All models: Kirin 990 processor, 8GB RAM